Golf-Justin Thomas back at number one after winning in Memphis

 Justin Thomas clinched his 13th PGA Tour victory on Sunday, winning the WGC FedEx St. Jude Invitational by a three-stroke margin and claiming the world number-one ranking in the process.

 But Thomas, who locked in four birdies on the front nine, kept his nerve for the win, his first since the tour returned from a coronavirus hiatus.
-"It means a lot especially with how I felt like I did it," Thomas told a reporter after the round.
+The win cut short Jon Rahm's reign at the top of the rankings, with the 25-year-old Spaniard spending just two weeks as the world number one.

+"It was a hard-fought day," said Thomas.
+"Besides that terrible wedge on 12, I played so well for 14 holes.
+I drove the ball just perfectly ...
+I realistically could have birdied my first 10 holes today and that is kind of bizarre to say."
+Any hope Koepka had of claiming a last-minute victory evaporated on 18, as he drove his ball into the water for a double-bogey.

 Brendon Todd, the leader heading into Sunday, carded a disastrous five-over par 75, losing his edge and shooting three straight bogeys on 13 through 15.
 Rickie Fowler started the day in contention for the win but finished the final round with a disappointing three-over par 73, thwarting his attempt to pick up his first PGA Tour victory since last year's Waste Management Phoenix Open.